The Bankrate promise

 Renters insurance coverage options in California

-- Personal property: Personal property coverage specifically protects your personal items in the event that they get damaged or destroyed by a covered peril.
+- Personal property: Personal property coverage covers your personal items if damaged or destroyed by a covered peril.
 This includes furniture, clothing, certain electronics and appliances.

 - Personal liability: Personal liability coverage helps you pay to repair or replace someone else’s belongings if you accidentally damage them.
-If a guest injures themselves in your home, your personal liability coverage would also pay for their medical bills, if you are found responsible.
+If a guest is injured in your home, your personal liability coverage may also pay for their medical bills if you are found responsible.

-- Additional living expenses: Additional living expenses coverage will pay for your hotel and restaurant bills if your home gets damaged or destroyed and you’re unable to live there for a time.
-Some renters insurance plans will also help you cover the cost of moving if the building becomes uninhabitable.
+- Additional living expenses: Additional living expenses coverage pays for the various bills you might incur if your home gets damaged or destroyed and you cannot live there while it is repaired.
+Some renters insurance policies will also help you cover the cost of moving if the building becomes uninhabitable.

-Before purchasing a policy, renters should know what is covered under their plan.
-For example, luxury or high-value items like fine jewelry, art and expensive electronics generally are not covered under standard policies.
-You’ll need to purchase additional coverage for those items.
+Before purchasing a policy, you may want to understand what is covered under your policy.
+For example, luxury or high-value items like fine jewelry, art and expensive electronics may have predetermined limits.
+Unless you add additional coverage, you could be underinsured for those items.

-Also keep in mind that renters insurance does not cover your belongings if they get damaged in an earthquake or flood.
-For example, if a heavy bookshelf falls on your brand-new laptop during an earthquake and gets damaged, you are responsible for paying to repair the laptop out-of-pocket.
-To avoid that, California residents can purchase separate earthquake insurance, or hazard insurance, which provides extra coverage for damage caused by extreme weather and natural disasters.
+Also, keep in mind that most renters insurance policies do not cover your belongings if they get damaged in an earthquake or flood.
+For example, if a bookshelf falls on your laptop during an earthquake, you would likely be responsible for paying to repair the laptop.
+To avoid that, California residents may be able to purchase separate earthquake insurance.

 Frequently asked questions